 Build a registration form.

-Click on any on-demand webinar link on IEEE GlobalSpec and you’ll be taken to a page with a thorough description of the content and key takeaways, along with a registration form.
+Click on any on-demand webinar link on GlobalSpec and you’ll be taken to a page with a thorough description of the content and key takeaways, along with a registration form.

 The whole purpose of the on-demand webinar is to begin a conversation with a potential prospect, so you’ll need to ask them for some information by setting up a registration form.
 Name, email address, and company are likely enough to get the conversation going.
 You can fill in more information later as your relationship deepens.